 DDJ-200

-The DDJ-200 is Pioneer DJ’s most entry-level controller and is a perfect pick for beginners.
+The DDJ-200 was Pioneer DJ’s previous entry-level controller and for a while was the go-to pick for beginners.
 It has the basic controls you’ll need to start mixing but little in the way of additional features.
 However, it doesn’t have any audio connections of its own, so you’ll have to output sound from your phone or laptop.

 DDJ-FLX4